fernandoacorreia/blog/content/posts/learning-golang-part-9.md

 Data types are a designation by a programming language about the kind of values that are being stored.

 Go has several basic data types built in.
-This article explores Go's basic numeric data types (and Boolean, which is related).
+This article explores boolean, numeric and string data types.
 See [Go's documentation](https://golang.org/ref/spec#Boolean_types) for more details.

-# Boolean values
+# Boolean data type

 Boolean values can be either `false` (equivalent to 0) or `true` (equivalent to 1).
 Although in principle they only require 1 bit of storage, Go uses a byte for convenience reasons.